MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/mobile/mobile-whats-new-in-the-mobile-apps.md

 #### Show data and copy values

 Report visual action menu (...) now has the option to show the underlying data in table format.
-Once in the table, you can long-tap to select and copy values from that table (assuming that there is no Intune policy restricting copying).
+Once in the table, you can long-tap to select and copy values from that table (assuming that there's no Intune policy restricting copying).

 ### October 2018